wanderhungerbuhler/wanhun-solutions/README.md

 ### WANHUN - Solutions

 The objective this project is start a Startup.
-Basically, will be developer a CRM of scheduling for any business.
+Basically, will be developed a CRM of scheduling for any business.